Spring planting ideas

 Spring Planting combination Allium christophii and primula 'Harlow carr'

-Still with Allium this is A. Spring plant combination allium christophii and primula 'Harlow carr' a lovely combination of the Allium spiky flower head which looks very stylish together with the yellow, red and orange hues of Primula 'harlow car' both are very easy to grow and look lovely in the spring border.
-Primula are a wide-ranging group of plants and worth checking out.
+Still with Alliums, this combination is allium christophii and primula 'Harlow carr'.
+A combination of the Allium spiky flower head which looks stylish together with the yellow, red and orange hues of Primula 'harlow car'.
+Both are easy to grow and look lovely in the spring border.
+Primula is a wide-ranging group of plants and worth checking out.
 They are long flowering and come in many colours and sizes; the Harlow carr varieties are especially nice, a tall candelabra variety.

-Plant combinations Geranium (Cranesbill) and Achemilla mollis (Lady's Mantle)
+Plant combinations Geranium (Cranesbill) and Alchemilla mollis (Lady's Mantle)